Positive Indexing

 - Traditional Oval/Round handle designs often provide a more comfortable grasp than flat-sided handles.

-- Flat-sided handles provide a better reference to understanding blade angle/indexing than oval handles.
+- Flat-sided handles provide a better reference to understand blade angle/indexing than round or oval handles.

 grasp, compromising our intuitive understanding of blade angle & position.